Anas2108/Autonomous-Controlled-Car/README.md

 ## An autonomous Line Tracking & Controlled Car using Mobile Application by stm32 Microcontroller based on ARM Cortex M3

 ### Description
-*   Car has two modes which are selected by user through mobile application
+*   Car has two modes which are selected by user through Mobile Application
-*  First mode  : Controlled car through mobile application to move either forward or backward or right or left
+*  First mode  : Controlled Car through mobile application to move either forward or backward or right or left
-*  Second mode : Autonomous car which follow a line track
+*  Second mode : Autonomous Car which follow a Line Track

 ### Hardware